s-macke/AdventureAI/README.md

 Your output should be a simple command, typically one or two words
 ```

-Additionally, I limit each run to 100 steps because the games can be too complex to solve within the given context windows.
-This limitation also helps control costs.
+Additionally, I limit each run to 100 steps because the games can be too
+complex to solve within the given context windows.
+This limitation
+also helps control costs.

 Throughout the game, the progress is recorded and scored.
-Each model runs at least three times, and the progress is averaged.
+For the benchmark, each model runs at least three times, and the progress is averaged.

 ## What does this benchmark test?

 Unlike most of the current benchmarks, this benchmark tests a number of skills of LLMs.

-This benchmark tests the following aspects:

 * To follow the format given in the prompt.
 (Not as necessary for the simple prompt)
 * To understand the current situation in the game and the next steps.
-* Remember the previous steps to act accordingly.
+* Long context recall.
+Remember the previous steps to act accordingly.
 * Basic logical thinking.
 Such as if the door is closed, you have to open it first.
 * The speed to solve the puzzles.
 This often correlates with the ability to solve a puzzle at all.
 * Basic knowledge of text adventures.
 Especially the concept of short clear commands and variations to try.
-* Further knowledge about text adventures.
-Especially the command "inventory".
-* Long context recall, because the LLM receives all steps performed so far as input.
+Sometimes it is also beneficial to know commands such as "inventory".

 ### Results